15 Best Pasta Makers (Review) In 2022

 Q: How do I clean my pasta maker?

 A pasta machine should be cleaned after each use.
 Before you start cleaning, you need to remove any leftover pasta that may have got stuck around the rollers.
 You can do this by rolling a small batch of dough through the maker repeatedly until all crumbs have been collected.
-Then, you can clean the pasta maker with cleaning wipes or a damp cloth.
+Then, you can clean it with cleaning wipes or a damp cloth.

 If you have an electric pasta machine, then check in the instructions which parts can be removed and placed either in warm water or a dishwasher for cleaning.

 Ensure that the stainless steel cleaning wipes won't react with the metal used in the construction of the pasta maker and leave the maker to dry thoroughly before putting it away.

 Always check the manufacturers' instructions before cleaning.